 9. Will my responses be tied to funding decisions in any way?

 Yes.
-Special consideration for members of a designated equity group be granted greater points in the evaluation.
+Our programs use weighted criteria by which special consideration for members of a designated equity group will be granted greater points in the evaluation process.